creative-area/jquery.datagrid/README.md

 jquery.datagrid
 ===============

-*- version 0.1*
+*- version 0.2*

-- Fetch data from any source (ajax, deferred function or plugin)
+- Fetch data from any source: static data, ajax, deferred function or plugin
 - Render a simple HTML Table easy to style (no imposed css)
 - Simple columns definition
-- Semi-automatic sorter and pager (you need to code server side)
+- Semi-automatic sorter and pager (for remote data, you need to code server side)
 - Plugins for cell, pager and sorter renderers (easy to create, very easy to extend)
 - Events on each step (you do what you want with your data)
-- Convert form elements (input, select) into automatic filters
+- Convert form elements (input, select) into automatic filters (magic!)

 # Demo